ado1928/ado-cubes/README.md

 <h2 align=center>contribution</h2>

-> idk what to put here yet
+> idk what to put here atm

+If you make changes in the `./client/src` folder, make sure to run `npm run build`.
+If you make rapid changes to it, run `npm run dev` instead.